wardolphin/wardolphin.github.io/_posts/2020-01-24-Forecasting-risks-inside-an-organisation.md

-The IT manager discusses one of the large scale preventative projects has been rolled out to 50% of corporate systems.
+The IT manager discusses one of the large scale preventative projects that has been rolled out to 50% of corporate systems.
 They believe this will lower the chance of an endpoint compromise.
 The compliance manager mentions that monthly audits are now automated to check if any unknown accounts are added to the company domain, and believes this may slightly increase detection chances.
 The offensive operations manager highlights that the company has decided to bring in an external consultancy to supplement additional red team exercises for the next 6 months, and thinks that the new ideas the external group will bring may increase chances of compromise, but also thinks their use of generic tooling and malware may increase chances of detection.

-The group then makes their individual forecasts and here are the numbers.
+The group then makes their forecasts and here are the numbers.

 #### Scenario 1 Round 2